thaliproject/Thali_CordovaPlugin/doc/api/identityexchange.md

 # `IdentityExchange` Node Module #

-This module implements the [Coin Flipping for Thali Identity Exchange Protocol](http://www.goland.org/coinflippingforthali/) to allow users of Thali to securely exchange identification information.
-Note that only one identity exchange can be done at a time and trying to exchange more than one identity at a time will result in an error.
+This module implements the
+[Coin Flipping for Thali Identity Exchange Protocol](http://www.goland.org/coinflippingforthali/) to allow users of Thali to securely exchange identification information.
+Note that only one identity exchange can be done at a time and trying to exchange more than one identity at a time will result in an error..

 ## Usage ##

 This is the basic usage of the `IdentityExchange` module.
 Note that the public key hash comes from the `ThaliReplicationManager.prototype.getDeviceIdentity()` method.
 In order for us to get the identities of the other devices we want to exchange identities with, we must listen to the `peerIdentityExchange` event from the `ThaliReplicationManager`.

 ```js
 // Express